-Airplanes are dry and those little water bottles you get on the plane aren’t enough to keep you hydrated throughout the flight.
-A collapsible water bottle with a filter can be filled with tap water after going through security, and even when filled, they take up less room than a normal reusable bottle.
+Airplanes are dry, and those little bottles of water you get on the plane (if you‘re lucky) aren’t enough to keep you hydrated throughout the flight.
+A collapsible water bottle with a filter can be filled with tap water after going through security.
+And even when filled, they take up less room than a normal reusable bottle.

 3. Phone Charger

 No matter how great your phone’s battery life is, don’t assume it’s going to have enough juice to get you to your hotel.
-Keep your charger with you in case your phone needs a quick boost, especially if all the information you need to get from point A to point B is saved in your email inbox.
+Keep your charger with you in case your phone needs a quick boost, especially if all the information you need to get from point A to point B is saved on it.

 Of course, keep your wallet, passport, and flight tickets out of your suitcase.
-Also, if you have physical tickets (for train trips or events such as the ballet or sports), an invitation with an address on it, or any other papers with no digital counterpart, pack those in your carry-on.
-And it's a smart idea to print out tickets, directions, and itineraries that you’ve stored on your phone just in case.
+Also, if you have physical tickets (for train trips or events), an invitation with an address on it, or any other papers with no digital counterpart, pack those in your carry-on.
+And it‘s a smart idea to print out tickets, directions, and itineraries that you’ve stored on your phone just in case.

 Airlines and airports are doing more to stop luggage theft, but incidents do still happen.
 Keep your camera, jewelry, computer, and other luxury or expensive items with you at all times.
 Even articles of clothing have been stolen out of suitcases, so assume that if you splurged on it, it belongs in your carry-on.

 Unless looking out the window is enough to keep you occupied throughout the flight, bring a book, magazine, game, or other source of amusement.
-But stay away from the giant hardcovers that will weigh you down; opt instead to stock your e-reader or audiobook library—but bring a magazine for take-off and landing, when all electronics must be stowed under the seat in front of you.
+But stay away from the giant hardcovers that will weigh you down; opt instead to stock your e-reader or audiobook library.

 7. A Change of Underwear